Government unveils national cancer agency and $60 million injection into Pharmac

 That brings Pharmac's annual medicines budget to over $1 billion, Pharmac board chair Steve Maharey said.

-In last year's Budget, the Government increased Pharmac's funding by more than 13 per cent, from about $870 million to $985 million.
+In last year's Budget, the Government increased Pharmac's funding by more than 13 per cent, from about $870m to $985m.
 That compares to increases of 2.4 per cent and 6.3 per cent in National's last two years in government.

 Pharmac announced this afternoon it was proposing to funding three new medicines to treat ovarian cancer (olaparib, known as Lymparza), breast cancer (fulvestrant, known as Faslodex) and leukaemia (Venclexta - used to treat chronic pymphocytic leukaemia).